2Gpb/Avito/readme.md

 - NSCache
 - XCTest

-### Функционал:
+### Functionality:
-**1. Экран поиска (выдача товаров) ✅**
+**1. Search Screen (Product Listing) ✅**
-- Список товаров с постраничной загрузкой
+- Paginated product list
-- Отображение товаров в виде плитки (2 товара в ряду)
+- Grid view display (2 products per row)
-- Возможность фильтровать товары по категории или ценовому диапазону
+- Ability to filter products by category or price range
-- Поиск по тексту с сохранением 7 последних неповторяющихся запросов
+- Text search with the last 7 unique queries saved
-- Empty-state при отсутствии товаров и Error-state при ошибке загрузки
+- Empty-state when no products are available and error-state for loading failures
-- Shimmer-эффект при загрузке фото
+- Shimmer effect when loading images
-- Переход на карточку товара
+- Navigation to the product card

-**2. Карточка товара ✅**
+**2. Product Card ✅**
-- Отображение изображения, заголовка, описания, цены и категории
+- Displays image, title, description, price, and category
-- Placeholder при ошибке загрузки изображения
+- Placeholder in case of image loading failure
-- Возможность добавить товар в список покупок
+- Ability to add the product to the shopping list
-- Возможность перехода в список покупок
+- Navigation to the shopping list
-- Возможность увеличить/уменьшить количество товара
+- Ability to increase/decrease product quantity
-- Возможность поделиться товаром
+- Ability to share the product
-- Возврат на экран поиска
+- Return to the search screen

-**3. Список покупок ✅**
+**3. Shopping List ✅**
-- Отображение добавленных товаров с картинками, ценами и количеством
+- Displays added products with images, prices, and quantities
-- Возможность изменить количество товара или удалить его
+- Ability to change the quantity or remove a product
-- Сохранение списка покупок между сессиями (персистентность)
+- Persistent shopping list across sessions
-- Возможность очистить весь список
+- Option to clear the entire list
-- Синхронизация состояния с экраном поиска и карточками товаров
+- State synchronization with the search screen and product cards
-- Функция «поделиться» списком покупок в мессенджере или заметках
+- "Share" function to send the shopping list via messenger or notes
-- Переход на карточку товара
+- Navigation to the product card

-### Тестирование
+### Testing

-**Проект содержит XCTest-тесты**
+**The project includes XCTest tests**

-- Реализованы Unit-тесты для бизнес-логики отдельных модулей
+- Unit tests implemented for business logic in separate modules

-### Запуск проекта
+### Running the Project
 1. ```git clone git@github.com:2Gpb/TestTaskAvito.git```
-2. Открыть TestTaskAvito.xcodeproj в Xcode
+2. Open **TestTaskAvito.xcodeproj** in Xcode
-3. Запустить проект
+3. Run the project

 # Visual